 I never realized that I’d experienced trauma until I trained as a trauma therapist and started discovering how adverse life experiences affect risk for chronic illness.
-Understanding trauma made sense not only of my experience with ME/CFS but in studies I discovered for many other chronic diseases, including type 1 diabetes, asthma, MS, rheumatoid arthritis and others.
-It has helped me begin to heal and changed the direction of my life in the best possible way.
+Understanding trauma made sense not only of my experience with ME/CFS (myalgic encephalitis / chronic fatigue syndrome) but of many other chronic diseases as well, including type 1 diabetes, asthma, MS, rheumatoid arthritis, among others.
+Understanding the connections between trauma and ME/CFS has helped me begin to heal and change the direction of my life in the best possible ways.
 This is my story of how it started and how I have learned to relate to my health condition.

 The Short Story

 The insights have helped me begin to heal.
-I’m not yet fully recovered or back to work but now take two walks a day, can run errands or meet with a friend most days, and can also travel a little bit.
+I’m not yet fully recovered or back to work but now take two walks a day, can run errands or meet with a friend most days, rarely get worse speaking on the phone, and can also travel a little bit.
 I still pace myself, take naps and experience flares on occasion, but I don’t dip back down to the “death-like” state or spend days in bed anymore.
 I bounce back more quickly, am no longer an invalid and the possibility of full recovery does not seem like a fantasy anymore.

 I share the research on this website and update posts from time to time with more studies.
-This perspective offers insights into potential treatment and prevention of chronic illness and mental health conditions and is starting to be recognized in some medical environments.
+This perspective offers insights into potential treatment and prevention of chronic illness and mental health conditions and is starting to be recognized in some medical clinics and other settings.

 My Onset of Chronic Fatigue